TalitaSilva826/projeto.site_gamecompany/README.md

 - ENGLISH VERSION -

 Legends of Runeterra – Landing Page
-This is a static landing page inspired by the universe of Legends of Runeterra, built with HTML and CSS.
+This is a static landing page inspired by the universe of League of Legends + Legends of Runeterra, built with HTML and CSS.
 It features a modern layout, smooth transitions, responsive design, and an interactive introduction to the game.

 Overview
 The interface includes three main sections: